mh-daneshvar/chatgpt-math-align/readme.md

 ## Features

 - Manually set the direction of KaTeX-rendered math formulas to LTR in ChatGPT.
+- Automatically set the direction of the entire assistant message to RTL for better readability.
 - Designed for users interacting with ChatGPT in RTL languages (e.g., Arabic, Persian).
 - Easily accessible via the right-click context menu when using ChatGPT.